makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-This is the Week 4 weekend challenge at Makers Academy to practice building web apps using databases.
+This is the Makers Academy Week 4 weekend challenge, which gave me the opportunity to practice building web apps using databases.
 The challenge was to build a small Twitter clone that will allow users to post messages to a public stream.

 User stories:
 -------